Academic press: A comprehensive introduction

 Johns Hopkins University Press (JHUP)

-While it may not be as old as some European academic presses, JHUP was founded in 1878 as the publishing arm of Johns Hopkins University, making it one of the oldest university presses in the United States.
+It may not be as old as some European academic presses, since JHUP was founded in 1878.
+Originally, it was the publishing arm of Johns Hopkins University, making it one of the oldest university presses in the United States.
 JHUP has been committed to publishing high-quality scholarly works and advancing knowledge across various academic disciplines since its inception.
 Initially focusing on classics and political science, the press expanded its publishing programme to encompass a wide range of fields over the years.

 What is the difference between academic press and traditional publishers or self-publishing?